-JST 301 Japan, Asia, and the West
+JST301 Japan, Asia, and the West (3 credits)

 An overview of Japanese culture and society in its international context.
 The course will take a primarily historical approach from the origins of the Japanese polity to the 21st Century, with an emphasis on Japan’s long-term interaction with Korea, China, and Western countries.
 Building on this background, the students will read sociological, psychological, and economic studies of contemporary Japan.
 This course provides the knowledge and skills needed to take full advantage of the other courses in Japanese and East Asian art, religion, practical culture, and language.
 It should prove highly valuable to students with an interest in Christian mission or business in Japan and Asia.
 Students may also expect a basic introduction to China and Korea.
-Lastly the in-class portions of the course provides a context for the various field trips and guided experiences.
-JST 301 is geared for junior level students, but it may be taken with profit by students from the sophomore through the senior years.
+Lastly the in-class portions of the course provide a context for the various field trips and guided experiences.
+JST 301 is geared for junior-level students, but it may be taken with profit by students from the sophomore through the senior years.

 Depending on the enrollment, the class will use lectures, seminar presentations, and tutorials.
 For one or two students, entirely tutorials.
 For three to six students, mostly seminar presentations.
 More than six students, a mix of lectures and seminar presentations.
-(3 credits)

-PHIL 370 Japanese Religion and Philosophy
+PHIL370 Japanese Religion and Philosophy (3 credits)

-JPN 101-103 Elementary Japanese Language and Culture
+JPN 101-103 Elementary – Advanced Japanese Language and Culture (3 credits)

 The elementary, intermediate, and advanced courses help students to build a strong foundation in the Japanese language, aiming for the ultimate goal of being a true bridge person between Japan and their home countries.
 In order to be such a bridge person, the students should be able to use the Japanese language as their tool, being fluent in reading and writing as well.
 All four skills speaking, listening, writing, and reading will be covered.
-(3 credits)

 Students will be assigned to the course below that best suits their level: